The Bankrate promise

-Sometimes, Chase will automatically increase your credit limit; other times, Chase will ask you if you’d like a credit limit increase.
+Sometimes Chase will automatically increase your credit limit, and other times Chase will ask you if you’d like a credit limit increase.
 Responding to these targeted credit limit increase offers is a great way to build your credit.
-These kinds of offers should appear when you log into your Chase account, though you may also get an email notifying you of a new or outstanding offer.
-Accept the offer, and the increased credit limit is automatically applied to your account.
+These kinds of offers should appear when you log in to your Chase account, though you may also get an email notifying you of a new or outstanding offer.
+If you accept the offer, the increased credit limit is automatically applied to your account.

 How long does a credit line increase take?

 In many cases, it only takes a few minutes to learn the results of a credit line increase request.
-If you are requesting a Chase credit limit increase over the phone, make sure to build in extra time for navigating the phone menu and potentially waiting on hold.
 Once you’ve been approved for a credit line increase request, it should be applied to your account immediately.

 How much of my credit limit should I be using?

-It’s a good idea to keep your balances no higher than 30 percent of your available credit, with an ideal utilization ratio of under 10 percent.
+It’s a good idea to use no more than 30 percent of your available credit, with an ideal utilization ratio of under 10 percent.
 This means if your total credit limit is $1,000, your balance should not exceed $300.
-If your balances go past the 30 percent mark, the extra debt could have a negative effect on your credit score.
+If you use more than 30 percent of your available credit, it could have a negative effect on your credit score.

-Keep in mind that this guideline primarily applies to revolving balances that stay on your card from month to month—if you have a $1,000 credit limit, charge $500 to your card, it won’t affect your credit utilization as long as you pay the balance off in full before your grace period ends, you’ll be fine.
+Keep in mind that this guideline primarily applies to revolving balances that stay on your card from month to month.
+For example, if you have a $1,000 credit limit and charge $500 to your card, it won’t affect your credit utilization as long as you pay the balance off in full before the end of your grace period.